Skip to main content

 While we have seen users run chains with hundreds of steps in production, we generally recommend using LCEL for simpler orchestration tasks.
 When the application requires complex state management, branching, cycles or multiple agents, we recommend that users take advantage of LangGraph.

-In LangGraph, users define graphs that specify the flow of the application.
+In LangGraph, users define graphs that specify the application's flow.
 This allows users to keep using LCEL within individual nodes when LCEL is needed, while making it easy to define complex orchestration logic that is more readable and maintainable.

 Here are some guidelines: